Can you see me?

 I’ve dubbed this mask the “blackhead busting blackout” mask since 1) its ingredients clarify the skin by pulling dirt from pores and thereby helping to eliminate blackheads, and 2) it’s as black as the night sky.

 Or should I just say that it’s as black as charcoal (activated charcoal, to be specific), one of its main ingredients?
 I suppose that would make more sense.

-Activated charcoal is similar to common charcoal, but is made specifically for medicinal use.
-To make activated charcoal, manufacturers heat common charcoal in the presence of a gas that causes the charcoal to become very porous.
-These pores allow activated charcoal to trap chemicals.
-Activated charcoal is used to treat poisonings, intestinal gas, nausea, and bile flow issues (cholestasis) during pregnancy.
-Activated charcoal also works wonders for the skin when applied topically: it keeps skin clear by acting as a magnet to draw dirt out of pores.
-It not only clears pores but also improves skin-tone by removing dry patches.
+Activated charcoal is similar to common charcoal, but is made specifically for medicinal use and to be very porous (so no, you can’t use regular ol’ BBQing charcoal for this recipe!).
+These pores allow activated charcoal to trap impurities.
+For this reason, activated charcoal is used to treat poisonings, intestinal gas, nausea, and bile flow issues (cholestasis) during pregnancy.
+But activated charcoal also works wonders for the skin when applied topically: it keeps skin clear by acting as a magnet to draw dirt out of pores.

 Bentonite clay also acts as a magnet to draw dirt from the pores.
 High-quality bentonite clay can be ingested to pull toxins from the body.
 When applied topically, it absorbs toxins, draws out blackheads, and kills acne-causing bacteria.
 You may recognize this ingredient from my DIY all-natural detoxifying deodorant, which uses bentonite clay to pull toxins from the underarms while keeping you odor-free naturally.